Justia U.S. 9th Circuit Court of Appeals Opinion SummariesArticles Posted in Consumer Law

 Zabriskie v.
 Federal National Mortgage Association

-Fannie Mae is not a consumer reporting agency within the meaning of the Fair Credit Reporting Act (FCRA).
-The Ninth Circuit reversed the district court's judgment in favor of plaintiffs in an action brought under the FCRA, alleging that Fannie Mae falsely communicated to potential mortgage lenders, via its proprietary software, called Desktop Underwriter, that plaintiffs had a prior foreclosure on a mortgage account.
-In light of the Federal Trade Commission's guidelines, the panel held that Fannie Mae was not a consumer reporting agency because it did not regularly engage in the practice of assembling or evaluating consumer information.
-Furthermore, Fannie Mae did not act with the purpose of furnishing consumer reports to third parties.
-The panel also vacated the award of attorney's fees and costs to plaintiffs.
+The Ninth Circuit filed an order amending its prior opinion, denying panel rehearing, and denying, on behalf of the court, rehearing en banc; and an amended opinion and dissent.
+The panel reversed the district court's judgment for plaintiffs in an action brought under the Fair Credit Reporting Act (FCRA), alleging that Fannie Mae falsely communicated to potential mortgage lenders, via its proprietary software, called Desktop Underwriter, that plaintiffs had a prior foreclosure on a mortgage account.
+The panel held that Fannie Mae is not a consumer reporting agency because, even if it assembles or evaluates consumer information through Desktop Underwriter, it does not do so for the purpose of furnishing consumer reports to third parties.
+Therefore, the panel held that the district court erred by granting plaintiffs' motion for summary judgment and denying Fannie Mae's cross-motion on this issue.
+The court also vacated the award of attorney's fees and costs to plaintiffs.
 View "Zabriskie v.
 Federal National Mortgage Association" on Justia Law

-Hodsdon v.
-Mars, Inc.
+Blair v.
+Rent-A-Center, Inc.